tommy3001/blog_project3001_org/introhdf.rst

     W3.floatarray=list(dset2)
     W3.edit()

-...
-And the last window.
 We have here a self explaining FloatArrayItem() with an array initialisation consisting of a lot of ones.  `W3.floatarray=list(dset2)` is setting up our chosen dataset to this window.
 You can see the values when you push the button.